What is knee pain?

 What are the potential complications of knee pain?

 Complications of knee pain can vary depending on the underlying cause.
 Pain due to a minor condition, such as a mild muscle strain or bruise, usually responds to rest, ice, and over-the-counter anti-inflammatory medications.
 However, some underlying causes of knee pain, such as a joint infection or deep vein thrombosis, can lead to serious and possibly life-threatening complications including:

-Spread of infection and serious infections, such as gangrene, which can lead to amputation
+- Spread of infection and serious infections such as gangrene

-It is important to contact your health care provider when you have persistent pain or other unusual symptoms.
-Once the underlying cause is diagnosed, following the treatment plan outlined by your health care provider can lower your risk of complications.
+It is important to contact your healthcare provider when you have persistent pain or other unusual symptoms involving your knee.
+Once you diagnose the underlying cause, following the treatment plan outlined by your healthcare provider can lower your risk of complications.